laurenforrest/starter-hugo-academic2/content/project_current/KL2/index.md

 This study is grounded in the concept of "equifinality," which means that there may be multiple, unique paths that lead to the same outcome.
 In other words, I believe that that there may be multiple, unique paths that lead people to think about suicide or attempt suicide.

-**This study is funded through the National Center for Advancing Translational Sciences, Grant KL2 TR002015 and Grant UL1 TR002014.**
+**The studies falling under this overarching project are/were funded through the National Center for Advancing Translational Sciences, Grant KL2 TR002015 and Grant UL1 TR002014 (first study; study completed) and the National Institute for Minority Health and Health Disparities (K08MD019314; second study, ongoing).**

 *Note.* Although this study focuses on suicide, eating disorder data are being collected as well.